 - A. Whenever it is necessary to decrease the size of the faculty due to but not limited to insufficient funds or substantial decrease of student population, the College, upon recommendation of the President, may cause the necessary number of faculty members to be placed on involuntary leave of absence, without pay. - 1.
 The criteria for retention shall be College seniority in accordance with the subject-matter qualifications as described in Article VI and Appendix E. - 2.
-If a faculty member who is to be placed on an involuntary leave of absence without pay is qualified to perform scheduled duties in another instructional area or the Student and Information Services Division that faculty member shall be reassigned to the following duties in the following order: - (a) duties performed by part-time faculty; - (b) extra-contractual duties; - (c) teaching duties performed by professional administrative staff; - (d) teaching duties performed by administrators; - (e) duties performed by temporary full-time faculty; - (f) duties performed by probationary faculty members; - (g) duties performed by continuing contract faculty members with less seniority. - 3.
-If a question arises regarding whether or not a faculty member is qualified to perform scheduled duties in another instructional area or Student and Information Services Division, then the Vice President into whose area the faculty member desires to be transferred will issue a determination based on the provisions of Article VI and Appendix E of this Agreement. - 4.
+If a faculty member who is to be placed on an involuntary leave of absence without pay is qualified to perform scheduled duties in another instructional area or the Enrollment Management and Student Success area that faculty member shall be reassigned to the following duties in the following order: - a. duties performed by part-time faculty; - b. extra-contractual duties; - c. teaching duties performed by professional administrative staff; - d. teaching duties performed by administrators; - e. duties performed by temporary full-time faculty; - f. duties performed by probationary faculty members; - g. duties performed by continuing contract faculty members with less seniority. - 3.
+If a question arises regarding whether or not a faculty member is qualified to perform scheduled duties in another instructional area or Enrollment Management and Student Success area, then the Vice President into whose area the faculty member desires to be transferred will issue a determination based on the provisions of Article VI and Appendix E of this Agreement. - 4.
 When circumstances shall be appropriate, each faculty member placed on involuntary leave of absence as aforementioned shall be offered re-employment.
 The criteria for re-employment shall be the same as in Article VIII, A. l. and A. 2. above, except that qualifications acquired after being placed on involuntary leave of absence may not be used to bump a continuing contract faculty member not previously placed on involuntary leave. - 5.
-Such re-employment shall not result in loss of status or credit for previous years of service at Monroe County Community College. - B. No new appointments shall be made while there are available faculty members on involuntary leave of absence and who are qualified to fill the vacancies unless such faculty members shall fail to advise, in writing, the President or his/her designee of their acceptance of employment within twenty-one (21) calendar days from date of notification by the President, or his/her designee, of positions available. - C. Faculty members, and administrators on continuing contract status, shall be credited with all service within the College as administrators as well as with any teaching performed within the College for determining the order of their seniority within the College.
+Such re-employment shall not result in loss of status or credit for previous years of service at Monroe County Community College. - B. No new appointments shall be made while there are available faculty members on involuntary leave of absence and who are qualified to fill the vacancies as described in Article VI unless such faculty members shall fail to advise, in writing, the President or his/her/their designee of their acceptance of employment within twenty-one (21) calendar days from date of notification by the President, or his/her/their designee, of positions available.

-D. Faculty members on involuntary leaves of absence in excess of three (3) years shall be excluded from the provision outlined in Section B, Article VIII, Staff Reduction.
+- C. Faculty members, and administrators on continuing contract status, shall be credited with all service within the College as administrators as well as with any teaching performed within the College for determining the order of their seniority within the College. - D. Faculty members on involuntary leaves of absence in excess of three (3) years shall be excluded from the provision outlined in Section B, Article VIII, Staff Reduction.